taoensso/touchstone/README.md

 Touchstone will now **automatically** start using accumulated statistical data to optimize the selection of the `:my-app/landing.buttons.signup` test variations for maximum clicks.

+And you're done!
+That's literally all there is to it.

-You can examine the accumulated statistical data at any point:
+If you're interested, you can examine the accumulated statistical data at any point:

 ```clojure
 (touchstone/pr-mab-results :my-app/landing.buttons.sign-up)